supermemo-wiki/SuperMemo.Wiki/community/events.md

 ## Voice Chat Events

-Topic-specific voice chat conversations are regularly organized on the Discord server.
+Topic-specific voice chat conversations were regularly organized on the Discord server.

 **🚧&nbsp; Work in progress.**